 Finding the right resources that worked for her

-Samantha had consulted several bar-preparation resources during her bar quest.
+Samantha had consulted several bar preparation resources during her bar quest.
 A tutor, a bar course, and then a self-study approach that would encourage her to do what worked for her.
+She tried various resources and stuck with what worked for her.

 To improve her MBE score this time, she went with Strategies & Tactics for the MBE, which contain past MBE questions selected across a broad range of tested issues and excellent explanations, all on paper.